alex59495/antifraud-cloudwalk/README.md

 The API is a really simple example of Fraud verification system.
 There are three main verification from the fraud system :
 - **Verification of chargebacks** : If the user has alredy transactions with chargeback, the transacation recommendation is `denied`
-- **Verification of multiple cards** : If the user has alredy transactions with more than 2 cards or if it has already a transacation for the same day with the same merchant but with a different card, recommendation is `denied`
+- **Verification of multiple cards** : If the user has alredy transactions with more than 2 cards or if it has already a transaction for the same day with the same merchant but with a different card, recommendation is `denied`
 - **Point system based on existing user's transactions and his habit of consumming** :
 If the user has already made Y transaction :
   - in less than 10 minutes => **score += Y * 5 points**